 Mr. Tüzmen is also a licensed pilot, professional scuba diver, water polo player, and national swimmer with several consecutive championships in the Bosporus International Swimming Competition.

-Dr Dragan Kostić, Dragan Kostic PhD, president of Group of Free Zones of Serbia, President of Regional Chamber of Commerce of Nis and Chief Executive Officer of Free zone Pirot, the most of his professional life dedicated to development of Free Zones, starting from his master thesis “Influence of Free Zones on employment increase and FDI Direct Foreign Investment” over his PhD thesis „The role of free zones in the process of restructuring economy of Serbia” up to more than 20 work papers regarding this subject.
+Dr. Dragan Kostić, president of Serbia’s Group of Free Zones, President of the Regional Chamber of Commerce of Nis, and Chief Executive Officer of Free Zone Pirot, has dedicated the most of his professional life to the development of Free Zones.
+He has more than 20 work papers on Free Zones, starting from his master thesis “Influence of Free Zones on employment increase and FDI Direct Foreign Investment” to his PhD thesis „The role of Free Zones in the process of restructuring economy of Serbia”.

 - Plaque of the Regional Chamber of Commerce (RCC) Nis 2006